Best Star Tracker Apps for Android and iPhone

 We’ve put together a short list of the best star tracker apps, in no particular order, for both Android and iPhone users.
-Whether you’re looking to track stars to photograph in the night sky or you just want to learn more about the objects in space around us, there’s an app in this list for you.
+Whether you’re looking to get serious about all things astronomy, or just photograph the Milky Way there are plenty of apps this list for you!

 [Related Reading: Best Lenses for Milky Way Photography]